There are three parks: Cottenham Park, Holland Garden and Morley Park.

 Holland Garden - given to the council in 1928 by Lady Holland in memory of her husband.
 The garden comprises a large green area, lovely borders and paths, together with two tennis courts (annual sub £50).
 The 3 entrances are in Cambridge Road, Pepys Road and Cottenham Park Road.
 For more information click here.

 Cottenham Park - is named after Charles Pepys, Lord Cottenham.
 Located between Cottenham Park Road and Melbury Road with a modern pavilion, 6 tennis courts, cricket pitch and playground.
 For more information click here.

 Morley Park - the land occupied by Atkinson Morley Hospital included 17 acres designated as Metropolitan Open Land (MOL).
 This was gifted by Berkeley Homes to Merton Council (Section 106 agreement) and will form Morley Park, with entrances from Cottenham Park Road and Atkinson Close.
 It comprises an area of woodland, designated as a Site of Importance for Nature Conservation, an ecological area, playing fields and a sports pavilion.
-Completion is delayed but is expected in late 2016/early2017.
+Completion is delayed but is expected to open in summer 2018.